getdish/dish/services/README.md

 # Developing

 ## Common setup
-- To automatically build and watch all code/packages: `yarn workspaces run watch`.
+- To automatically build and watch all code/packages: `yarn wsrun watch`.

 ## Worker
 The worker is a daemon/client abstraction that allows placing arbitrary code on a